-Having to make or receive calls is really scary for me.
+For people who experience telephonophobia, having to make or receive phone calls is really scary.

 The telephone changed how humans communicate.
 Distance can no longer separate family and friends.
 The phone helped knit together the global community and remains invaluable for personal use.
 Its invention also saved countless lives.